Deepikasanu/CDIX_JOB_PORTAL/README.md

 # CDIX_JOB_PORTAL

-This is Job portal project wherein the candidates can apply fro jobs and company can post for jobs
+This is Job portal project wherein the candidates can apply fOR jobs and company can post for jobs

 STYLES
 -CSS